juanjaragavi/cv-virtual/README.md

 # Hi!
 I'm Juan Jaramillo

-I am a Frontend & Backend Developer who is currently based in Bogotá, Colombia.
-I am ready to turn your Moblile App Project into Reality!.
+I am a Prompt Engineer, AI Expert and Full-Stack Developer who is currently based in Bogotá, Colombia.
+I am ready to turn your Artificial Intelligence project into Reality!.

 ## 👨🏻‍💻 About Me:

-UX & UI Design Lead • Backend & Frontend Developer • Web & App Developer • Specialist in Digital Marketing • 16 Years of Experience in Digital & Tech.
+I am Juan Jaramillo, an Artificial Intelligence expert with more than 16 years of experience in digital and technology projects.
+I have worked as a front-end and back-end developer, consultant and digital marketing specialist, collaborating with companies such as Coca-Cola FEMSA, Grupo Herdez and El Corte Inglés.
+I have also co-founded technology startups and coordinated development teams for web projects and applications.

 [![virtual-cv-eng](https://files.juanjaramillo.tech/og-image.webp)](https://juanjaramillo.tech)